jereztech/react-elements/src/components/phone-input/PhoneInput.md

 - Specify a fallback country code.
 - Set a locale for country translations.
 - Customize the appearance of the input field and flag icons.
+- Formats the phone number as the user types.
-- Validate and format phone numbers automatically on blur (when the input loses focus).
+- Validate phone numbers automatically on blur (when the input loses focus).

 ## Usage Example